Ever wondered why we need so much information when you sign up to a virtual office?

 This process makes it much easier for new clients to access the services they need to grow their business, while at the same time using modern security methods and technology to freeze out illegitimate companies.
 Fraud affects every industry in one way or another, and we’re working hard to ensure virtual offices live up to the reputation they deserve; as a valuable business tool to help small firms, startups and freelancers get the helping hand they need to grow into a successful business.

-If you need help with Notary Cam or if you have any other questions about virtual offices, please speak to our customer service team who are always happy to help.
+If you need help with your online notary or if you have any other questions about virtual offices, please speak to our customer service team who are always happy to help.